kms489/academic-kickstart/content/home/about.md

 # Biography

-Kylie Sage is a Biostatistician and R Programmer at Oregon Health and Science University (OHSU).
-Her research interests include the eco-epidemiology of zoonotic diseases, mathematical and statistical modeling of emerging infectious diseases, and vector-borne disease surveillance.
-In her current position at OHSU, she utilizes statistical methods related to applied predictive modeling, biomarker analysis using qPCR/mircoarray data, machine learning, and database creation/management.
+I am a Biostatistician and R Programmer at Oregon Health and Science University (OHSU).
+My research interests include the eco-epidemiology of zoonotic diseases, mathematical and statistical modeling of emerging infectious diseases, and statistical programming in R. In my current position at OHSU, I utilizes statistical methods related to applied predictive modeling, biomarker analysis using qPCR/mircoarray data, machine learning, and database creation/management.

-When Kylie is not working, she enjoys hiking, cycling, and yoga.
-She loves adventuring with her pup Lily, and the two of them can often be found outside soaking up the sun (which is a rare commodity in Portland!).
+When I am not working, I enjoys hiking, cycling, swimming, and yoga.
+I love adventuring with my pup Lily, and the two of us can often be found outside soaking up the sun (which is a rare commodity in Portland!).